yhassanzadeh13/opera/README.md

 Supported communication protocols are: **tcp**, **javaRMI**, **udp**, and **mockNetwork** <br>

 ## Simulation Examples <a name="examples"></a>
-Two simulation examples are provided under the `simulatorexamples` package.
+Two simulation examples are provided under the `examples` package.

 ### HelloServers
 Simulate a basic interaction between the nodes of the servers where every